 Continuation Audit.
-These audits are a continuation for a remote or site assessment.
+Audits that continue a remote or site assessment.

 Conditional Certification.
-A conditional certification may be granted when conditions do not provide for the Stage 2 audit to be performed as a site assessment and it is to be conducted as and a remote assessment is performed.
-This may occur for initial applications and scope change applications.
+A conditional certification may be granted as a result of the following:

+- A Stage 2 audit cannot be conducted as a site assessment and is conducted as a remote assessment - A certification determination from the Certification Review Group.

 Demonstration of Capability.
-This is representative work that is of equal or greater complexity, follows the QMS, and can be used to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.
+Representative work that is of equal or greater complexity, follows the QMS, and can be used to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.
+AISC published and approved mock exercises (if available) can also be used for a Demonstration of Capability.

 Document Assessment.
-This is a review of a Participant or Applicant's quality manual and procedures during the Recertification Audit (RF) to assess their ongoing compliance.
-A Documentation Assessment may also be performed at the auditor's discretion during a renewal audit if they deem it necessary to assess the Participant' or Applicant's compliance with the GRs.
+A review of a Participant or Applicant's quality manual and procedures during the Recertification Audit (RF) to assess their ongoing compliance.
+A Documentation Assessment may also be performed at the auditor's discretion during a renewal audit if they deem it necessary to assess the Participant's or Applicant's compliance with the GRs.